Rajpratik71/linux-manPages/ntfs-3g.probe.md

        ntfs-3g.probe <--readonly|--readwrite> volume

 DESCRIPTION
-       The  ntfs-3g.probe utility tests a volume if it's NTFS mountable read- only or read-write, and exits with a status  value  accordingly.
+       The ntfs-3g.probe utility tests a volume if it's NTFS mountable read-only or read-write, and exits with a status value accordingly.
 The volume can be a block device or image file.

 OPTIONS
        Below is a summary of the options that ntfs-3g.probe accepts.